 Choosing a suitable revenue model will depend entirely on the type of event and the expectations of its audience.

 Incentivize Viewers to Keep Them Coming Back Season after Season

 Regardless of the type of event or revenue model, you should always watch what happens post-event.
 How will you entice existing customers and their friends to keep coming back season after season?
 The success of the digital experiences you create will be determined by how you delight your audiences and make them feel like valued customers.

 Providing rewards and promotions for viewers can entice more to hop on and tune into your live stream.
 By introducing loyalty points, brands can also gamify the experience to make them feel a valued member of your community.
 Broadcasters must also focus on keeping track of billing for these promotions, especially on legacy systems that risk causing billing errors that could undo all your hard work.

 The streaming landscape can be confusing with recurring revenue and many different revenue models and promotions.
 The unsung hero for every broadcaster is the revenue management solutions they employ.
 The system must serve global audiences and multiple currencies to deliver the audience the seamless experience they expect.

 Legacy billing systems may not be able to handle these multiple revenue models.
-Having a cloudified and agile billing system can help reduce billing errors while allowing easy management of complex monetization models.
-A new system built for a digital age will help lower operating costs while also leading to more effective change management and automation.
+A cloudified and agile billing system can help reduce billing errors while allowing easy management of complex monetization models.
+A new system built for a digital age will help lower operating costs while leading to more effective change management and automation.

 For those looking for the ROI of upgrading their billing system, the advantages of vastly increased speed and significantly lower costs will be impossible to ignore.
 With Evergent’s new CCB 3.0 platform, we set out to vastly improve live streaming success by enhancing monetization flexibility and adding additional account search functionality.